neoviki/ai.vision.handwritten.digit.recognizer.cnn.mnist/README.md

 ## Features

-    1. Real-time digit recognition using a trained CNN with the Adam Optimizer.
+    1. Handwritten digit recognition using a trained CNN with the Adam Optimizer.
     2. Trained on the MNIST Handwritten Digit database.
     3. User interface built with Tkinter (Python GUI library).
-    4. CNN model implemented using PyTorch.
+    4. CNN implemented using PyTorch.

 ## Requirements